 Unlike other metal recycling, iron recycling incorporates only ferrous metals.
 Ferrous refers to any metal that contains iron.
 These metals are magnetic in nature, and contain a significant percentage of iron.
 With steel, iron is the main ingredient, and other metals are added during manufacturing.
 In North America, appliances, automobiles, and construction materials account for the major amount of recycled material.
-Huge amounts of structural steel and automobile metal are recycled every year.
+Huge amounts of structural steel and automobile metal are recycled every year in Toronto.
 Continue reading

 While the recycling industry churns away, and more scrap metal gets recycled every year, there’s much that happens once the recycled metal is ready to be used again.
 The fact is, old vehicles, old appliances, and industrial waste all contribute to new sources of recycled metal.
 These materials are practically as good as virgin metal because none of the physical properties are compromised in the recycling process.
 The good news is that world demand for recycled metal is ever growing.

 Today, being an environmentally conscious business is important to practically everyone in the supply chain.
 Clearly, it’s a way of contributing to a better environment, but it’s also very good for business.
 In short, going “green” with metal recycling is a win/win situation.
 When done right, the payoff makes all the effort well worthwhile.
 For some businesses, this can be more than just collecting odds and ends of scrap metal for pickup at the end of the week.
 Continue reading